 SEPA is the area where individuals and companies can make or receive payments in euros.
 These financial processes are carried out under identical conditions for all the countries belonging to the European Union.
 This means that all economic entities exercise the same obligations and rights, regardless of the nation to which they belong.

-If you are wondering what SEPA is, you should know that the acronym derives from the corresponding English acronym, or Single Euro Payments Area, which translates into Spanish as Zona Única de Pagos en Euros (Single Euro Payments Area).
+If you are wondering what SEPA stands for, you should know that the acronym derives from Single Euro Payments Area.

 In this way, the area makes it possible to speed up the work of people and companies that carry out intra-community transactions.